 As the Holy Spirit rests upon us He stimulates us to praise the Lord.
 Our own words seem inadequate to praise God as we should and the Holy Spirit then leads and encourages us, but never forces us, to speak in tongues, enabling our organs of speech to form strange words and syllables as we yield to His prompting.

 Once we begin we should expect the language to be spontaneous and fluent.
-We will not understand the words we are saying, nor should we expect to, “for anyone who speaks in a tongue does not speak to men but to God.
-Indeed, no one understands Him because He utters mysteries in the Spirit,” 1 Corinthians 14:2.
+We will not understand the words we are saying, nor should we expect to, “for any who speak in a tongue do not speak to others, but to God.
+Indeed, no one understands Him because He utters mysteries in the Spirit.”
+1 Corinthians 14:2.
 There will then be no doubt, either to ourselves or others, as to whether or not we are filled with the Holy Spirit.
-As we pray, our minds should be focused either on the Word or listening to hear what the Father is saying.
+As we pray, our minds should be focused either on God’s word or listening to hear what the Father is saying.
 We can meditate or listen to a worship tape.
 All of this helps us to concentrate and stick at praying until such time as our spirits are so revived that nothing will stop us praying and praising.

 5. Have you received the Holy Spirit since you believed?

 Since it is within every believer’s power to cleanse their conscience before God and man, and to ask for the gift of the Holy Spirit, we believe that you should experience Holy Spirit baptism.